 What Compensation Is Available Through a Head-On Collision Accident Lawsuit?

-There are many factors that go into determining the value of a personal injury claim, the most important being the extent and severity of your injuries.
+Many factors go into determining the value of a personal injury claim, the most important being the extent and severity of your injuries.
 At Robinette Legal Group, PLLC, we can help you recover compensation for things like:

 - Medical and rehabilitation expenses